kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 1. Create a project in your [Hetzner Cloud Console](https://console.hetzner.cloud/), and go to **Security > API Tokens** of that project to grab the API key.
 Take note of the key! ✅
 2. Generate a passphrase-less ed25519 SSH key pair for your cluster; take note of the respective paths of your private and public keys.
 Or, see our detailed [SSH options](https://github.com/kube-hetzner/kube-hetzner/blob/master/docs/ssh.md). ✅
-3. Copy `terraform.tfvars.example` to `terraform.tfvars`, and replace the values from steps 1 and 2. ✅
+3. Prepare the module by copying `kube.tf.example` to `kube.tf` **in a new folder**, and replace the values from steps 1 and 2. ✅
+4. (Optional) Many variables in `kube.tf` can be customized to suit your needs, you can do so if you want. ✅
-4. Make sure you have the latest Terraform version, ideally at least 1.1.0.
+5. Make sure you have the latest Terraform version, ideally at least 1.2.0.
 You can check with `terraform -v`. ✅
-5. (Optional) Other variables in `terraform.tfvars` can be customized, like the Hetzner region and the node counts and sizes.

-_One of the easiest ways to use this project is as a Terraform module; see the [examples](#examples) section or the [Kube-Hetzner Terraform module](https://registry.terraform.io/modules/kube-hetzner/kube-hetzner/hcloud/latest) page._

 ### 🎯 Installation